-In this latest dashboard, we find out how many of us transferred our bank account in Q3 2021 and who the switching winners and losers were in the three months of the year following Lockdown 3.0.
+In this latest dashboard, we find out how many of us transferred our bank account in Q4 2022 and who the switching winners and losers were in Q3 2022.

-As previously reported the steady state of Current Account Switches was disrupted by the emergence of the COVID pandemic in the first half of 2020.
-Although the number of switches began to rise during the Autumn, the December switching level had fallen to 41,357 (a mix of seasonal and lockdown factors being the probable cause).
+As previously reported the previously steady state of Current Account Switches was disrupted by the emergence of the COVID pandemic in the first half of 2020.
+Although the number of switches began to rise during the Autumn of 2020, the December switching level had fallen to 41,357 (a mix of seasonal and lockdown factors being the probable cause).

-While current account switches dipped again in January (31,854) and February (42,398) as Lockdown 3.0 took hold, there was a significant increase in March (63,724) as the roadmap for the COVID-19 recovery became clearer.
-This recovery has continued as restrictions have continued to ease.
-During Q2 2021 182745 current account switches were completed, 44769 more than in the previous quarter.
-The number of switches rose by a further 29855 in Q3 2021 with 212600 switches taking place between July and September.
+While current account switches dipped again in January 2021 (31,854) and February 2021 (42,398) as Lockdown 3.0 took hold, there was a significant increase in March (63,724) as the roadmap for the COVID-19 recovery became clearer.
+This recovery continued throughout the remainder of 2021 as restrictions continued to ease – only falling back in December as variant restrictions increased together with the usual seasonal impact.

-The CASS insights published by Pay.UK (the operator of the switching service) show us that during Q3 2021:
+The CASS insights published by Pay.UK (the operator of the switching service) show us that during Q4 2022:

-- In Q3 2021 89% of CASS switchers would recommend the switching process.
+- In Q4 2022 91% of CASS switchers would recommend the switching process.